 The Children’s Center at Keystone College provides preschoolers with a quality program of early education conducted by Early Childhood professionals, while serving as a training site for students majoring in Education and related fields at Keystone College.

-We are licensed and inspected by the Pennsylvania Department of Public Welfare and accredited by the National Academy of Early Childhood Programs.
+We are licensed and inspected by the Pennsylvania Department of Public Welfare and accredited by the NAEYC Accreditation for Early Learning Programs.

 The Children’s Center has earned a “Four Star” rating through Pennsylvania’s Keystone Stars, a quality improvement program that recognizes childcare providers who exceed state health and safety licensing requirements.

 The Children’s Center at Keystone College offers several preschool program options for children age 3-5 years.
 Children must be three years old by September 1 to attend this program.

 Full-Day Program – 7:45 a.m. until 5:00 p.m.,

 Young children are experiencing rapid growth in the areas of physical, social, emotional, creative, and cognitive development.
 The program at the Children’s Center is designed to stimulate development in an integrated manner.

 During the day, children have opportunities to participate in individual, small group, and large group activities.
 Our outdoor classroom provides many opportunities for learning as well.
 The curriculum is designed to meet the Pennsylvania state standards for Pre-K education.